gsuareztangil/automatic-romancescam-digger/demographics/README.md

 ### Prerequisites

 This classifier code uses the R language, version 3.5.1.
-The libraries used can be installed with the following command.
+The libraries used here and in the preliminary experiments can be installed with the following R commands.

 ```{r}
 depends <- c("e1071","ROCR","PRROC","randomForest","C50","knitr")